Roe v. Wade

 After 1992, the Court evaluated abortion regulations under an “undue burden” standard that permits states to restrict abortion as long as burdens on access are not too severe.
 In practice, courts have upheld a range of restrictions that make abortion more difficult to access, especially for people of color, people living on low incomes, young people, immigrants, and others with limited resources.

 In 2022, the Court overturned Roe v.
-Wade and eliminated the constitutional right to abortion.
+Wade and eliminated the federal constitutional right to abortion.

 Read more analysis of Roe v.
 Wade by the Center for Reproductive Rights:

-Roe binds together an entire class of personal freedoms, all part of the Constitution’s “liberty doctrine.”
+Roe bound together an entire class of personal freedoms, part of the Constitution’s “liberty doctrine.”
 The overturning of Roe threatens the constitutional foundations for a range of other liberty rights.
-Click the image above to read more.

-Where is abortion now illegal in the U.S.?
-Find out with this interactive map and tool, which analyzes abortion laws, policies and court rulings in U.S. states and territories.
-Click the image above to access the tool.
+Post-Roe, where is abortion illegal in the U.S.?
+Find out with this interactive map and tool abortion laws and policies in U.S. states and territories.

 1) 410 U.S. at 155, 164.